PerimeterX/perimeterx-node-express/README.md

 **Possible Values:**

 - `0` - Module does not block users crossing the predefined block threshold.
-The custom blocking action function will be eval'd in case one is supplied, upon crossing the defined block threshold.
+The custom blocking action function will be evaluated in case one is supplied, upon crossing the defined block threshold.
 - `1` - Module blocks users crossing the predefined block threshold.
 Server-to-server requests are sent synchronously.

 ```javascript